ikr/ikr.su/resume_content.md

 ## Oct 2003 — Sep 2005 Project manager at XIAG AG (Novosibirsk)

-Learned quite a bit about hiring programmers, and resolving conflicts.
+Learned quite a bit about hiring programmers and resolving conflicts.
 Realized I'd rather not to be a manager.

 ## Apr 2002 — Sep 2003 Programmer at Center of Financial Technologies (Novosibirsk)